 This usually isn’t very much at all.
 At maximum, you may perhaps be charged between around €1 to €1.50.

 This isn’t to trick you out or to make extra money either.
-Its just that its quite customary to eat bread dipped in olive oil and balsamic as a starter, or to enjoy it alongside your meal.
+It’s just that it’s quite customary to eat bread dipped in olive oil and balsamic as a starter, or to enjoy it alongside your meal.

 If you don’t want it, you can simply ask the waiter to take it back.
 That way, you won’t be charged for it.

-POS Tipping in Greece
+POS (point of sale) tipping in Greece

 Most Greek restaurants, businesses, bars, coffee shops, etc, will provide the ability to pay by card as well as by cash.
 If you pay by card, you may sometimes see a message pop up on the screen asking if you want to pay a gratuity.

 This is at your discretion.
 However, as with being anywhere else in the world, perhaps consider where the final destination of your tip will be.

-Tipping in Greece at Coffee Shops
+Tipping in Greece at coffee shops and cafes

 Coffee in Greece can vary in price quite substantially depending on the type of coffee bar you visit, and where.
-In some places, you can get a freddo espresso for as little as €1.50.
+In some places, you can get a Freddo espresso for as little as €1.50.

 Service in coffee shops in Greece is usually attentive and great.
 You are always provided with a liter jug of free, iced cold water alongside your order.

 Sometimes, you are also given a complimentary snack.
 (E.g. a croissant/pastry) You are never rushed when drinking or hanging out at coffee shops here.